emmvs/emmvs_intro/README.md

 🌱 Currently learning **React Native** while working as a Teacher at a coding school

-💻 Collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills
+💻 Collaborating on building a quiz app for a NGO called **Tech4Girls**

 🐝 I write newsletters for [HiveTracks](www.hivetracks.com)